hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

     `network` or `subnetwork` must be provided.

 *  `subnetwork` - (Optional) the name of the subnetwork to attach this interface to.
-The subnetwork must exist in the same region this instance is to be created in.
+The subnetwork must exist in the same region this instance will be created in.
 Either `network` or `subnetwork` must be provided.

 * `access_config` - (Optional) Access configurations, i.e. IPs via which this instance can be